learn-co-students/js-functions-lab-bootcamp-prep-000/README.md

 2. Write a function named `happyHolidaysWithName`.
 This function should accept a parameter of the name of the person you want to wish happy holidays, and return the string `"Happy Holidays, _name_"`

-3. Write a function named `HappyAnyHoliday`.
+3. Write a function named `happyAnyHoliday`.
 This function should accept two parameters, the holiday you want to wish them well for, and the name of the person you're wishing well.
 This function should return the string `"Happy _holiday_, _name_"`

 4. Write a function named `holidayCountDown`.
 This function should accept two parameters, the holiday name and number of days till that holiday.
 The function should return the string `"It's _days_ till _holiday!"`

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-functions-lab' title='JavaScript Functions'>JavaScript Functions</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-functions-lab'>Functions in JS Lab</a> on Learn.co and start learning to code for free.</p>